4security/Select20/README.md

 - Offline Support
   - toggling, editing and adding todos
   - Counter for pending changes
-- Login / Register (muliple instances)
+- Login / Register (multiple instances)

 ## Usage

-- Start to type and use the keywords #, p1, dates, rythms
+- Start to type and use the keywords #, p1, dates, rhythm
 - Shift todos between project by typing #projectname at the end.
 The todo will shifted visually on the next project change / reload
 - Undo finishing todos by using the Undo-button at top right (next to reload)
 - Change the connected calendar per project by using the edit button